ruthtech/note-taker/README.md

 # Note Taker
- This app enables the user to add and delete notes on a to-do list.
+ This application enables the user to write, save, and delete notes on a to-do list.

 ## Getting Started
 All of the files can be loaded with your browser.
 Copy the files to your local directory, open a Git Terminal and type "node server.js".
 Then open a browser and navigate to localhost:3000.